Corporate Governance

 The Audit and Risk Committee

 The Audit and Risk Committee is chaired by Mark Adams.
-The other members of the Committee are Carl Dempsey and Paul McGreevy.
+The other members of the Committee are Carl Dempsey, Paul McGreevy and Daniel Wells.
 The Committee has responsibility for considering all matters relating to financial controls and reporting, internal and external audits, the scope and results of the audits, the independence and objectivity of the auditor and keeping under review the effectiveness of the Company’s internal controls and risk management.
 The Audit and Risk Committee is expected to meet at least twice a year.

 The Remuneration Committee

-The Remuneration Committee is chaired by Paul McGreevy.
+The Remuneration Committee is chaired by Carl Dempsey and the other members are Mark Adams, Paul McGreevy and Jerry Randall.
 The Committee has responsibility for making recommendations to the Board on the Company’s policy for remuneration of Senior Executives, for reviewing the performance of Executive Directors and senior management and for determining, within agreed terms of reference, specific remuneration packages for each of the Executive Directors and members of senior management, including pensions rights, any compensation payments and the implementation of executive incentive schemes.
 The Remuneration Committee meets at least once a year.
 Further details of Directors’ remuneration are disclosed in the Directors’ Remuneration Report.

 The Nomination Committee

-The Nomination Committee is chaired by Paul McGreevy with Carl Dempsey and Mark Adams as the other members of the Committee.
+The Nomination Committee is chaired by Paul McGreevy with Carl Dempsey, Mark Adams and Jerry Randall as the other members of the Committee.
 The Committee has responsibility for considering the size, structure and composition of the Board, and the retirement and appointment of Directors, and will make appropriate recommendations to the Board about these matters.
 The Nomination Committee is expected to meet at least once a year.

 The Principles of the Quoted Company Alliance (QCA) Code